Teachers Love Unit Conversion Problems

-Consider this question: John, living in Toronto comes to visit his friend Jane in Buffalo.
-John knows his weight is 66 kilograms.
-Jane had read research stating that for her height of 5 feet, the ideal weight would be by 1.5 times lower than John’s.
-How many pounds does Jane need to lose if her current weight is 110 pounds?
+John, living in Toronto, comes to visit his friend Jane in Buffalo.
+John knows his weight is 84 kilograms.
+Jane had read research stating that for her height of 5 feet, a healthy weight would be 1.5 times lower than John’s.
+How many pounds does Jane need to lose if her current weight is 139 pounds?

 We will now solve the question in two ways, illustrating how to convert kilograms to pounds and then how to convert pounds to kilograms.